JavierOrdonezA/Physics-Simulations-with-MATLAB/README.md

-## These learnings not only enhanced my understanding of numerical methods/ programming but also demonstrated their practical application in solving complex physical problems.
+### These learnings not only enhanced my understanding of numerical methods/ programming but also demonstrated their practical application in solving complex physical problems.

+Feel free to explore the projects and their solutions in the respective directories.
+👾 Happy coding! 🥷
 ---

 **F. J. Ordonez Araujo (fordonezaraujo@gmail.com)**

+Thanks For Watching This Repository!

+**KEEP AWESOME & STAY COOL!** 😎

+Feel Free To Fork And Report If You Find Any Issue :)